CHBA Position on Net Zero

 To be clear, CHBA’s position on Net Zero is as follows:

-- We are not “opposed” to a tiered code system that looks ahead to the future levels of performance (and could support voluntary programming to those levels), but we do not support regulating those levels until it can be shown that they are cost effective and are not going to reduce affordability.
+- CHBA is not opposed to a tiered code system that looks ahead to the future levels of performance (and could support voluntary programming to those levels), but we do not support regulating those levels until it can be shown that they are cost effective and are not going to reduce affordability.
+Given the excellent performance of today’s new houses, the focus of government and industry should be on innovating, so the next levels of improvement do not cost home buyers more.

-- We have been very clear on this position to not regulate anything that reduces affordability, including net zero, in discussions with the federal government in all our advocacy.
-This has been expressed in meetings we have had directly with the departments and ministers’ staff, and with the CCBFC.
+- CHBA has been very clear on this position to not regulate anything that reduces affordability, including net zero, in discussions with the federal government in all our advocacy.
+This has been expressed in meetings we have had directly with the departments and ministers’ staff, and with the CBHCC.
+This position also applies with regards to municipal and provincial governments.

 - Prior to CHBA taking the lead, others were leading activity on net zero and were pushing for it in the code with complete disregard for the financial interests of home buyers; CHBA took action to do it right, get builders leading, and do it on a voluntary-not-code basis.
-CHBA strongly opposes this and any measure being introduced into the code until it makes sense from an affordability standpoint.

 - Net Zero and Net Zero Ready are great options for home buyers that can and wish to make the investment.
-However, until these or any other levels of energy performance can be shown to not affect affordability, they should not be regulated.
+However, until these or any other levels of performance can be shown to not affect affordability, they should not be regulated.